jpgordon00/UniqueTypeRegistry/README.md

 }
 ```

-Below is an example of how you can use BaseType to keep certain types searchable
+Below is an example of how you can use the 'BaseType' property to keep seperate types seperate searchable lists.

 Below is an example of how you can define 'Type' properties and how you can search by using strings.